Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy

 \subsection{Open problems and outlook}

-Building on our results, several important open questions for future research emerge: \begin{enumerate} \item \textit{Necessity of NPA approximation errors and QHE correctness for almost-commuting strategies:} A key question arising from our work is whether the game-specific NPA approximation error $\epsilon(n)$ is fundamentally necessary for quantitative quantum soundness to games $\cG$ without a finite-dimensional optimal quantum strategy.
+Building on our results, several important open questions for future research emerge: \begin{enumerate} \item \textit{Necessity of NPA approximation errors and QHE correctness for almost-commuting strategies:} A key question arising from our work is whether the game-specific NPA approximation error $\epsilon(n)$ is fundamentally necessary for quantitative quantum soundness to games $\cG$ without a finite convergence of the sequential NPA hierarchy.
 In \cref{sec:NecessityOfNPAConvRate}, we explore a potential argument supporting this necessity.

 Our investigation, based on the standard complexity conjecture $\mathrm{MIP}^{\mathrm{co}} = \mathrm{coRE}$ (\cref{conj:MIPco=coRE}), suggests the existence of Bell games $\cG^{(n)}$ for which the $n$-th level NPA score (and hence also the sequential NPA score) significantly exceeds the true commuting quantum value (\cref{prop:ExistenceOfHardGamesForNPA}), implying that no universal NPA approximation error can exist for the NPA hierarchy.
-Notably, if the conjecture $\mathrm{MIP}^{\mathrm{co}} = \mathrm{coRE}$ is false, then there is a universal NPA approximation error and our quantitative quantum soundness results applies to all bipartite Bell games.
+Notably, if the conjecture $\mathrm{MIP}^{\mathrm{co}} = \mathrm{coRE}$ is false, then there could be a universal NPA approximation error and our quantitative quantum soundness results apply to all bipartite Bell games.
 On the other hand, if the conjecture does hold, we provide constructions for almost-commuting quantum strategies and weakly-signaling sequential quantum strategies that achieve these high NPA scores (\cref{prop:ExistenceAlmostCommuteAndSequentialStrat}).